GlacialDrift/image-review-tool/README.md

   - **Repeated–SKIP Rule:**
     - If the last three decisions for a device follow: `no → skip → skip` then the remaining images are auto-skipped
     - Device is finalized as no.
+    - This rule has been removed in v2.0.2-a.1
   - **Exhaustion Rule:**
     - If all images are reviewed and none were “yes,” the device is auto-finalized as no.
 - Images are uniquely identified by their content hash.
 Duplicate files — even in different folders — are added only once.